-Our Flint car crash attorneys at Jay Trucks explain how to talk with the treating doctor after a car crash, and what details are most beneficial for helping you get the care you need faster.
+Our Clare car crash attorneys at Jay Trucks explain how to talk with the treating doctor after a car crash, and what details are most beneficial for helping you get the care you need faster.

 Free Case Review.
 (800) 762-8623

 While at the accident scene, if an EMT examines you and determines you need to be transported to a nearby hospital or emergency room, it is a good idea to do so, for a couple of reasons:

 - EMTs see a lot of crash victims and are trained to recognize injury symptoms.

 - The shock after a crash can mask pain, so a full examination is in your best interest.

 - Serious injuries, such as internal bleeding, left untreated, could jeopardize your health.